 All in all, tokens are a vital part of the cryptocurrency ecosystem and have the potential to revolutionize the way we interact with the world around us.

 While crypto tokens have many benefits, it also comes with some risks:

-- Unfortunately, the anonymity of crypto tokens has made them well-suited for facilitating illicit transactions.
+- Unfortunately, the anonymity of crypto tokens has made them well-suited for facilitating illegal transactions.

-- Crypto tokens have enabled ransomware – a type of malware that encrypts important files on your device in demand of a payment (ransom) to restore access.
+- Crypto tokens have enabled ransomware – malware that encrypts important files on your device in demand of a payment (ransom) to restore access.